sayfullobek/krypta-project-server/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'it.universal.krypta valyuta server' is invalid and this project uses 'it.universal.krypta.valyuta.server' instead.
+* The original package name 'ul.it.universal-server' is invalid and this project uses 'ul.it.universalserver' instead.

 # Getting Started